 You are not eligible for temporary in-state tuition.

-No, the waiver will automatically be extended through spring 2019 for those who have already previously received it.
+No, the waiver will automatically be extended through summer 2023 for those who have already previously received it.

 Yes.
 You may call the Registrar’s Office at (407) 823-5510.
 Please note that it may take up to two weeks for your records to be reviewed and your account to be updated.